veydantkatyal/churn-prediction/README.md

 Recall: 88%
 F1-Score: 85%

-Visualizations like the confusion matrix e can be found in the results section of the colab notebook.
+Visualizations like the confusion matrix e can be found in the results section of the [Colab notebook](https://colab.research.google.com/github/veydantkatyal/churn-prediction/blob/main/churn_prediction.ipynb).